Find Your Hidden Energy Drains

 Your health—headaches, digestive issues, constant tension, burnout that turns physical

-Your relationships—because you have nothing left to give when you get home
+Your relationships—because you have nothing left to give when you get home, and the people who matter most to you are getting your worst

 Your sense of self—you're so busy being what everyone else needs that you've lost touch with who you actually are